 - It’s a great way to spend some time with your kids doing something educational that you can all enjoy together.

-- It’s a fun way to help them get more interested in science and nature.
+- It’s a fun way to help kids and teens get more interested in science and nature.

 - It’s a way of giving back to the community.
 All of the information collected helps researchers at the Cornell Lab of Ornithology and the National Audubon Society learn more about birds in different areas, how well those birds are faring, and how to help protect them and the environment.

-You can use this printable tally sheet as you do your bird watching.
-If you type in your city and state or your zip code, it will give you a list of the birds that are normally found in your area so you’ll know which birds to look for.
-Later, you can move your information to our printable bar graph to compare the numbers of different kinds of birds.
-We created this simple bar graph chart just for you to print and use to help make this fun and educational!
+If you want to use this as an opportunity to use a bar graph with your children or teens, you can add your bird count information to our free printable bar graph (pictured above) to compare the numbers of different kinds of birds.
 We suggest printing out several copies so you’ll have extras on hand if you need them.
 (If you have friends who are interested in participating, please share the link to this article and have them print their own.
 Thank you!)

 Learn How to Identify Birds

-We have a BRAND NEW JUST LAUNCHED resource for studying birds!
-These beautiful Bird Notebooking Pages!
+We have our own resource for studying birds too!
+These beautiful Bird Notebook Pages!
 These pages are great for a fun and easy study, and they’re ready for you to print and use.
 (You’re free to make as many copies as you need for use with your own family.)
-You can use these pages to record the taxonomy of the birds you observe as well as other information that you can easily find such as habitat, mating, diet, and behavior.
+You can use these pages to record the taxonomy of the birds you observe as well as other information that you can easily find such as habitat, mating habits, diet, and behavior.
 And you’ll love that the pages are black and white with minimal color added so that printing is more affordable!

-More Ideas for Using Our Bird Notebooking Pages
+More Ideas for Using Our Bird Notebook Pages